 In response to the conflict in Ukraine, several western nations have imposed sanctions on Russian and Belarusian birch plywood.
 This material, which is widely used in the global construction sector for flooring, automotive, door, and cabinet decoration, is extremely popular.
-The US has been a significant importer of Russian birch plywood, importing over 500,000 cubic meters annually, while Russia and Belarus have been exporting over 1 million cubic meters annually to the EU.

 The EU, the UK, Norway, and Switzerland have banned all timber imports from the two countries, and the US has revoked Russia’s most-favored nation status, raising customs tariffs on Russian birch plywood to 50%.
 At the same time, international timber certification bodies FSC and PEFC have declared timber from Russia, Belarus, and conflict areas of Ukraine to be “conflict timber” and suspended their certifications until the conflict is resolved.